Skip to content

 Share article

-This is a great point, because it calls on educators to examine the practices that are designed around the evaluation process.
+This is a great point.
+It calls on educators to examine the practices designed around teacher evaluations.
 Do your administrative practices reflect a fixed mindset, in which you approach evaluations as simply boxes to check off, work to complete?

 Culture is essential to a growth mindset.
 If as a leader in your organization, you model a fixed mindset in how you approach evaluations, then yes, that could influence the mindset your teachers bring to their own practice.
 However, it is possible to take a formal process like performance evaluation and mold it into a growth-focused practice.